shoplukche/foxlim/README.md

 # Foxlim

-Foxlim is a slim, compact, and simple oneline stylesheet for the Proton UI Refresh in Firefox Desktop.
+Foxlim is a slim, compact, and simple oneline chrome stylesheet for the Proton UI Refresh in Firefox Desktop.

 ![Preview](foxlim-firefox-150-preview.png)